 keyboard.rc" in the expecco installation folder.
 Once you get a little familiar with Smalltalk syntax, you may even change the keyboard mapping and/or add additional macro functions to suit your personal preferences.

 Detailed information on how this is one in found in the Smalltalk/X Documentation on Keyboard Customization.

 For the programmer API for the builtin languages see: Expecco API,

 Sections of interest are the Pin-API , Activity-API

-For information on the functions available in the built-in classes, please refer to the Smalltalk/X Online Documentation and especially the Class Reference.
+For information on the functions available in the built-in classes (method protocol), please refer to the Smalltalk/X Online Documentation and especially the Class Reference.
 For example, some of the mathematical functions are described here and String processing functions are found here and here.